LogicStamp/logicstamp-context/docs/cli/style.md

 **Note:** The `stamp context style` command is equivalent to `stamp context --include-style`.
 Both syntaxes produce identical output.

-**File Exclusion:** `stamp context style` automatically excludes files listed in `.stampignore` from context generation, just like `stamp context`.
-This prevents files containing secrets or sensitive information from being included in style metadata extraction.
-Use `stamp security scan --apply` to automatically add files to `.stampignore` (the file is only created when secrets are detected).
-See [`stamp security scan`](security-scan.md) for more details.
+**File Exclusion:** `stamp context style` respects `.stampignore`, just like `stamp context`.
+This keeps files with secrets out of your context bundles.
+Run `stamp security scan --apply` to automatically add files to `.stampignore` when secrets are found.
+See [`stamp security scan`](security-scan.md) for details.

 ## Overview

-While `stamp context` focuses on component logic and structure, `stamp context style` adds visual and layout understanding.
-This enables AI assistants to:
+`stamp context style` adds visual and layout info on top of the component logic and structure that `stamp context` extracts.
+This lets AI assistants:

 - Understand the visual design of components
 - Suggest visually consistent components